chenmha/chenmh.github.io/_pages/about.md

   - /about.html
 ---

-This is Chen Minhao, and I am currently an Assistant Professor at [SAFTI, Shenzhen University](https://safti.szu.edu.cn/info/1045/2643.htm).
+This is Minhao Chen, and I am currently an Assistant Professor at [SAFTI, Shenzhen University](https://safti.szu.edu.cn/info/1045/2643.htm).
 My research interests focus on sustainability, financial risk, and environmental economics, with a particular emphasis on leveraging AI methodologies to address complex challenges in these fields.

 A data-driven personal website